donalora/donalora.github.io/_posts/2020-03-20-welcome-to-donalora.md

 Which we want to do!

 So all the effort spent on DonaLora was kind of in vain but - worth the experience.
-We now can present with this blog focused version where we can post some news and how we are doing with our lives/businesses.
+We now can present ourselves with this blog focused version where we can post some news and how we are doing with our lives/businesses.
 Just share love/happiness.. emotions in general &#128522;